ansible/tower-cli/README.md

 By default tower-cli will raise an error if the SSL certificate of the Tower server cannot be verified.
 To allow unverified SSL connections, set the config variable `verify_ssl` to true.
-To allow it just for a single command, add the --insecure flag.
+To allow it for a single command, add the --insecure flag.

 ```bash